TSPDiffuser: Diffusion Models as Learned Samplers for Traveling Salesperson Path Planning Problems: Preliminaries

 \subsection{Problem Definition}

-Fig.~\ref{fig:graph} provides an overview of our work.
+Fig.~\ref{fig:graph} provides the overview of our work.
 An instance for TSPPPs is represented by an environmental map with obstacles and a set of destinations (Fig.~\ref{fig:graph}a).
 The solution is expected to be a path that visits all the destinations while avoiding obstacles and returning to the starting point (Fig.~\ref{fig:graph}d).
 The quality of solution paths is measured by feasibility (\ie, if the path is collision-free) and optimality (\ie, how close the path is to the shortest one.)
 The performance of planners is evaluated by the trade-off between solution quality and computational efficiency, or in practice, the computation time required to derive solutions.

 Our primary objective is to improve this trade-off for solving TSPPPs.
-Particularly in mobile robotics applications, scalability with respect to the number of destinations can inherently be limited due to battery constraints and the variability of environments.
-Instead, quick and high-quality path planning becomes more critical to increase the overall throughput in task execution, as it is used thoroughly to estimate traveling costs between destinations.
+Particularly in mobile robotics applications, scalability with respect to the number of destinations can inherently be limited due to battery constraints.
+Instead, quick and high-quality path planning becomes more critical to increasing overall task throughput, because it must be used thoroughly to estimate travel costs between destinations for every change in the obstacle layout in the environment.

 Concretely, let $\Omega = [-1, 1]^2$ be a continuous state space, where the free (\ie, non-obstacle) space is given by $\Omega_\mathrm{free}\subset\Omega$ and the position of a robotic agent, as well as its destinations, are represented by a 2D real-valued vector $p\in\Omega_\mathrm{free}$.
 We represent the free space by a roadmap $G=(V, E)$, where nodes $V\subset \Omega_\mathrm{free}$ represent positions and edges $E \subset V\times V$ connect the nodes with their neighbors if there are no obstacles between them.
 Valid edges have the Euclidean distance between the positions as edge costs.
 Let $\Omega_\mathrm{dst}\subset \Omega_\mathrm{free}$ be a set of destinations to visit, which we assume to be included in the vertex set as well, \ie, $\Omega_\mathrm{dst}\subset V$.
 With a graph search algorithm, we can find a shortest path and its cost between destinations on the constructed roadmap.